albertogeniola/MerossIot/README.md

 ⚠ !Attention! ⚠
 ---
-Meross did change the login API without notice and that caused the library to break.
+Meross did change the HTTP SubDevice info API without notice.
+This has caused the library (versions <=0.4.10.3) to break when used with accounts handling sub-devices.
-Please make sure to upgrade your library to v0.4.7.3 to fix the issue.
+Please make sure to upgrade your library to v0.4.10.4 to fix the issue.
 ---

 # Meross IoT library